OwlbanGroup/workbench-example-onboarding-project/E2E_PERFECTION_SUMMARY.md

 ## 📊 Project Status: COMPLETED

-All 7 phases of the E2E perfection implementation have been successfully completed:
+All phases of the E2E perfection implementation have been successfully completed, including the final environment completeness phase:

 ### ✅ Phase 1: Enhanced Type Safety & Documentation
 - **Comprehensive type hints** throughout the entire codebase